onurutkubatmaz/DSA210-Project-OnurUtkuBatmaz/AI_Usage_Logs.md

 Output: The AI helped phrase the "sterilization vs. raw spirit" argument to explain why top Turkish clubs still record high aggression levels.

 ### 3. Human Contribution and Verification
 All final decisions, including the choice of leagues (Top 5 + Süper Lig) and the specific focus on the 2024-2025 season, were made by the student.
-The AI-generated text was reviewed and corrected to ensure it accurately reflects the student's vision for the project.
+The text was reviewed and corrected to ensure it accurately reflects the student's vision for the project.